-If signing up for your email list requires more fields than just an email address and a name, then custom fields are the perfect way for you to enrich your current email list with extra information regarding your subscribers.
+If signing up for your email list requires more custom fields than just an email address and a name, then our platform's custom fields are the perfect way for you to enrich your current email list with extra information regarding your subscribers.

 To create a new custom field all you have to do is follow the instructions below:

 1. At the top of your Dashboard page, hover your mouse over the Audience tab to reveal the drop-down menu, and then click on the Email lists option.

 2. Click on the name of the email list you want to add new custom fields.

 3. Click on the Create custom fields button, on the vertical menu that appears.

 4. Click on the Add new custom field button on the right top corner of the page.